zaphosting/docs/docs/webspace-wordpress-migration.md

 Now that you have the IP address ready, if your domain is not on your ZAP-Hosting account, begin by logging in to your account on your domain provider's website.

-Find the **DNS Settings** section or similar on an external providers.
+Find the **DNS Settings** section or similar on external providers.
 You will have to replace your existing **A Record** that points towards your old hosting provider, with the IP Address of your ZAP Webspace.

 Do this for all **A Records** that are still pointing to your old instance.
 Once completed, your domain will be ready to function alongside your WordPress website from ZAP-Hosting.

 :::info
 Please note that changes to DNS records may take up to 24 hours to propagate.
-This is usually occurs quickly, but it can take longer sometimes.
+This is usually occurring quickly, but it can take longer sometimes.
 :::

 ![image](https://screensaver01.zap-hosting.com/index.php/s/P93CG3MLJc2DL3i/preview)